aarneranta/chalmers-advanced-python/labs/lab2/lab2.md

 - a list (dictionary) of stops and their positions (of class ``TramStop``)
 - a list (dictionary) of lines and their stops (of class ``TramLine``)
 - edges, which are transitions between consecutive stops
-- weights, which are the transition times
+- weights, which are the transition times between adjacent stops

 Most of the public methods are getters: